Welcome to my Geeky Grandma website with a built-in blog.

 www.cfauthorsfestival.org-- a literary festival, 2017-2018, honoring our five nationally known best-selling writers with ties to Cedar Falls (Ruth Suckow, Bess Streeter Aldrich, Poet James Hearst, Robert James Waller & Nancy Price)

 www.lwvbhb.org -- the website for the League of Women Voters of Black Hawk/Bremer Counties.

-Coming February of 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest. a book about the Intellectual History of the Midwest.
-(Wisconsin Historical Society Press, forthcoming)
+The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
+A book about the Intellectual History of the Midwest.
+(Wisconsin Historical Society Press, March 2021)

 This is a collection of essays.
-My chapter focuses on the city of Cedar Falls, Iowa.
+My chapter focuses on the city of Cedar Falls, Iowa, my 'adopted' hometown.